 I am fortunate in that I live only a few miles from Hickling Broad and I don’t have to work in the mornings, so if the weather is good I can be there in about ten minutes.

 So it was on the 28th of June 2016, with the sun beating down and no wind I made my way to my favourite route, walking east from Decoy Road along the Weavers Way.
-The conditions were perfect for swallowtail butterflies at the peak of their flying season.
-I have seen many of these, Britains largest butterfly, before but usually it is as they fly quickly over the vast reedbeds, today was to be different!
+The conditions were perfect for Swallowtail butterflies at the peak of their flying season.
+I have seen many of these, Britains largest butterfly, in the past but usually it is as they fly quickly over the vast reedbeds, today was to be different!

 Having walked about half way to Rush Hills I came across a large bed of thistles and there were not one but two of these magnificent insects, happily nectaring on the flowers.
-I have been lucky to see swallowtails close-up before but not with my camera, and
+I have been lucky to see Swallowtails close-up before but not with my camera.

-The day was not just about the swallowtails.
-Earlier on my walk I saw many types of damsel and dragonflies, including our own Norfolk hawker but could not get any images of it.
-One damselfly I did photograph turned out to be quite scarce, it was a male variable which was a bonus.
-Also on the wing were several early male large skippers.
+The day was not just about the Swallowtails.
+Earlier on my walk I saw many types of damsel and dragonflies, including our own Norfolk Hawker but could not get any images of them, being far too warm and sunny for them to settle.
+One damselfly I did photograph turned out to be quite scarce, it was a female Variable which was a bonus.
+Also on the wing were several male Large Skippers.